jojo2357/Picture-color-replacer/README.md

 # Notes:
 * Converting between files IS supported, although i havent tested every single possiblity, but do let me know what conversions are not applicable.
 * If you just want to convert file type, make all the RGB numbers the same and do not put an alpha value.
-Make the
+* Make sure when converting between image formats that you remember if the destination supports transparency (ie. a png -> jpg will only work if the png has no transparency because jpg does not support transparency)

 # Contents:
 * stand alone image converter (ColorSeparation.java)
 * bulk image converter base (RecolorerManager.java)
+* two demo images.
+One for color replacement, the other for png -> jpg demo (one has transparency and will not work, the other does not have transparency and will work)

 # Demo Directions: